alstr/todo-to-issue-action/README.md

 If you do encounter any problems, please file an issue or submit a PR.
 Everyone is welcome and encouraged to contribute.

 ## Running tests locally

 To run the tests locally, simply run the following in the main repo:
 ```shell
 python -m unittest
 ```

+## Customising

+If you want to fork this action to customise its behaviour, there are a few steps you should take to ensure your changes run:

+* In `workflow.yml`, set `uses: ` to your action.
+* In `action.yml`, set `image: ` to `Dockerfile`, rather than the prebuilt image.
+* If customising `syntax.json`, you will want to update the URL in `main.py` to target your version of the file.

 ## Thanks